xiix0/scam/README.md

-Live in a world of your own, but always welcome visitors.
+Things will be bright in P.M.
+A cop will shine a light in your face.